Died of Wounds Mesopotamia on Sunday, 16th April 1916, age 21.

 The 8th Cheshires were part of 13th (Western) Division, one of the first six Kitchener Divisions raised in August 1914.
 In June 1915, the Division sailed to Alexandria, then on to Mudros.
 Between 6th-16th July 1915 they landed on Cape Helles and relieved the 29th Division.
 They returned to Mudros at the end of July, and then the entire Division landed at Anzac Cove between 3rd-5th August 1915.
 They then took part in the Battle of Sari Bair, 6th-10th August 1915, and the Battle of Hill 60, 27th-28th August.

 In early January 1916, the Gallipoli peninsula was evacuated, and the 13th Division left Helles arriving in Port Said to man the Suez Canal defences.
 On 12th February 1916 they began to move to Mesopotamia, to strengthen the force being assembled for the relief of the besieged garrison at Kut al Amara.
 By 27th March, the Division had assembled near Sheikh Sa'ad and came under orders of the Tigris Corps.
 It then took part in the attempts to relieve Kut, in April 1916 including the Action at Sannaiyat and the Action of Bait Isa.

-It is not known when or where Samuel received his wounds, but he died of wounds on 26th April 1916, and is buried in Basra War Cemetery.
+It is not known when or where Samuel received his wounds, but he died of wounds on 16th April 1916 at Basra No. 3 General Hospital, and is buried in Basra War Cemetery.
 Basra was the base for the Mediterranean Expeditionary Force with stationary hospitals, but the cemetery also received burials from other burial sites at a later stage.
-He may have died in Basra, or his remains reburied here.